semoog/quiz/README.md

 1. Be sure to bind your quizzes to the controller
 2. Quizzes in the top section should route to the quiz.view state and pass in their name on the quizName state param
-3. For historical quizzes you'll need to nest ng-repeats.
-    Display the name/id of the past quiz.
-    Then repeat for each quiz in that category and show the quiz name.
-    Lastly route each of the historical quizzes to the results state passing in both quizName and quiz route parameters.
-(Hint: ng-repeat creates a new scope, so you might need to walk up using $parent to get the correct values)(Hint 2: You can ng-repeat over an object getting the key value pair)

 ####